 Early returns may differ from final counts.

-- It will be several days or weeks before all ballots have been counted and results are finalized.
+- It takes several days or weeks before all ballots are counted and results are finalized.

 - Election Night results are always preliminary and it is likely that early returns will look different from the final outcome.
 The only count that matters is the official one.

-- Ballots that are counted after Election Day are not new votes.
-These votes were cast before the deadline in each state, and the process of counting takes time.
-Election winners are determined once every vote is properly counted, whether that is on or after Election Night.
+- Election winners are determined once every vote is properly counted, whether that is on or after Election Night.